Hashimoto’s symptoms can vary drastically from person to person.

 - Facial flushing or sensation of warm extremities

-- Weight loss/weight gain accompanied with changes in appetite
+- Weight loss/weight gain accompanied by changes in appetite

 These symptoms do not occur in every patient, however.

-Some patients just have a chronic and continually decline in thyroid hormone throughout time, but some experience these episodes of "ups" and "downs".
+Some patients just have a chronic and continuing decline in thyroid hormone throughout time, but some experience these episodes of “ups” and “downs”.

 It’s important to realize that the presence of these symptoms may also indicate antibodies that directly stimulate the release of thyroid hormone from the body (it isn’t always caused just by the inflammatory component).

 - Bottom line: The inflammatory component of Hashimoto’s may trigger a “flush” or release of thyroid hormones into the bloodstream which may manifest as hyperthyroid-like symptoms.
 During these episodes, your free thyroid hormones will be elevated and your TSH will drop.

 Over time, if not treated, most patients will eventually develop symptoms of hypothyroidism.